codewithmark/nodepress/README.md

-# NodePress › Next Generation Of Wordpress
+# NodePress JS › Next Generation Of Wordpress

 It’s built from the ground up with the most powerful and secure tools available in the market place.